runtimerobotics/fusion360-urdf-ros2/README.md

 * **Create a Pull Request**: Ceate a pull request from your forked repository.
 Provide a clear description of the changes and any relevant information.

+## Known Issues and limitations
+Here is the list of known Issues in this project

+1) **Creation of Old components in the model**: Once the export is done, it will duplicate components with the name of old components; we can ignore it.
+Don't save the Fusion 360 model with old components.
+After conversion from Fusion to URDF, you can close the model without saving.
+It will be better to have a backup copy of the same model.

+2) **Generated URDF model may need fine tuning**: The generated URDF model may need fine-tuning for simulation, especially if you want to change the parameters like friction, material, etc. For example, if you want to export a mobile robot, the friction of the caster wheel may need to be tuned for smooth motion.

+3) **Generated package doesn't have Gazebo plugins and ROS 2 controllers**: The generated package has URDF, Gazebo parameters, and a launch file to visualize the robot in Rviz and spawn the model in Gazebo.
+It doesn't have any plugins to control the robot.
+It also has no sensors.
+You must edit the package to add all these into the robot model.

 ## License